Minor in Economics

 Statistics (1 course)

-• Students interested in taking ECON-2120 (Econometrics) as an elective must take ECON-2110 or MATH-2040 as a pre-requisite
+Students interested in taking ECON 2120 (Econometrics) as an elective must take ECON 2110 or MATH 2140 as a prerequisite for that course.

 Economic Electives (2 courses)

-• Students who took ECON-1003 (instead of 1001 and 1002) must take 3 economics electives
+- Students who took ECON 1003 instead of 1001 and 1002 must take 3 economics electives

-• The Department maintains a list of our course descriptions and their prerequisites.
+- The Department maintains a list of our course descriptions and their prerequisites.

 Note: not all courses are offered each semester, check with the Georgetown Schedule for the current semester’s listing.